It’s a Sin is a new British pop culture five-part mini-series, recently aired on Channel 4, which has taken the UK by storm.

 In the last 10 years organisations such as the Terrence Higgins Trust, National Aids Trust, the Elton John AIDS Foundation and numerous other local and national bodies supporting those living with HIV, have continuously campaigned to raise awareness about U=U and reduce the stigma and fear surrounding the virus.
 Famous HIV campaigners such as ex – England Rugby talent Gareth Thomas, the late Princess Diana and most recently Harry Duke of Sussex, have been at the forefront and helped in the fight to beat HIV.

 HIV prevention is always key in reducing new incidence.
 PrEP (Pre-Exposure Prophylaxis) is a course of tablets, similar in approach to the contraceptive pill, which taken before sex can prevent someone from contracting HIV.
 After long legal challenges, PrEP is now available on the NHS.

 Last year the UK met its 90-90-90 goals, which include by 2020, 90% of all people living with HIV knowing their HIV status; 90% of all people with a diagnosed HIV infection receiving sustained antiretroviral treatment and 90% of all people receiving antiretroviral therapy being virally suppressed, i.e. undetectable.

 However, there is still a way to go to reach the new 2030 goal to end all new HIV transmissions and the crucial milestone of an 80% reduction in transmissions by 2025.
-The UK still has an estimated 6,600 people living with HIV are undiagnosed.
+The UK still has an estimated 6,600 people living with HIV that are undiagnosed.
 These goals are achievable, but HIV testing must be at the forefront and we all have our part to play!

 Public Health England also warn that people undiagnosed late can face an eight-fold increased risk of mortality and there is also a high risk of further new HIV transmissions.